mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### applied to body pistols, revolvers, and automatic pistols.
 A silencer attaches to the

 muzzle of the pistol, increasing its total length, and making it impossible to holster until the silencer is removed.
-Silencers are not interchangeable; one must be pur- chased for each specific model of pistol used.
+Silencers are not interchangeable; one must be pur-chased for each specific model of pistol used.
 Length: 100 to 300mm.
 Weight: 500 to 700 grams.
 Base price: Cr200.